Macrometacorp/docs/docs/cep/windows/tumbling-window-example.md

 -- Define an input stream to capture details about each production run.
 CREATE STREAM ProductionStream (name string, amount long);

--- Define an output stream to publish the production for the last ten runs.
+-- Define an output stream to publish the maximum production for the last ten runs.
 CREATE SINK DetectedMaximumProductionStream WITH (type='logger', prefix='Maximum production in last 10 runs') (name string, maximumValue long);

+-- Query to process events
 INSERT INTO DetectedMaximumProductionStream
 SELECT name, MAX(amount) AS maximumValue
 FROM ProductionStream WINDOW TUMBLING_LENGTH(10)